Implementing the Unit of Work Pattern in Golang using Context Propagation

 Implicit Commits on Success

 Some traditional Unit of Work patterns advocate for requiring explicit commits in the code.
 However, by utilizing Go’s defer and closure pattern, we achieve a highly idiomatic implementation: our function commits by default if no error is returned, and safely rolls back if an error occurs.
-This makes our application fail in a way that is safe by default, ensuring we never have to worry about partially committed operations.
+This makes our software safe by default.
+Any exception or early exit leads to a safe state.

 Trade-offs Recap